patllola/Machine-Learning-Model/README.md

-# Machine Learning Algorithms for Crack Detection on Edge Devices
+# Machine Learning Algorithms for Cracked Detection on Edge Devices

 ## Overview